 The Learning Express is a pre-school program of the Altoona Area School District and is open to all families residing in the Altoona Area School District.
 Our Early Intervention pre-school program provides regular education and special education services to qualifying children ages 3-5 years old, who are not yet eligible for kindergarten.
 Children who attend The Learning Express experience an integrated classroom with special learners and typical learners being taught side by side.
 This provides all children with a wonderful opportunity to learn from each other.

-Currently there are 10 classrooms at the Learning Express.
+Currently there are 8 classrooms at the Learning Express.
 Classroom teachers are state-certified in Early Childhood Education and/or Special Education and use a state-approved, developmentally appropriate curriculum.
-Specialized classrooms, (including the PATTAN Autism Initiative classroom, formerly the Verbal Behavior classroom, which was chosen by the Pennsylvania State Department of Education as a Model VB Site), also offer services for children needing a highly supportive learning environment.
+Specialized classrooms, (including the PaTTAN Autism Initiative classroom, formerly the Verbal Behavior classroom, which was chosen by the Pennsylvania State Department of Education as a Model VB Site), also offer services for children needing a highly supportive learning environment.

-Families of children with disabilities are included in all aspects of the child's services, beginning with the initial evaluation and the development of the Individualized Educational Program (IEP), as well as ongoing progress monitoring.
-Opportunities for all parents to volunteer at the Learning Express exist throughout the program, and the Parent Advisory Board is an integral part of the program.
+Families of children with disabilities are included in all aspects of a child's services, beginning with the initial evaluation and the development of the Individualized Educational Program (IEP), as well as ongoing progress monitoring.